Capri205/MoneyThief/README.md

 # MoneyThief

+Fork of the plugin by Ratismal and modified to work on OB-Minecraft.

 # Features
 * Money is taking from the victim, and given to the killer
 * The amount of money taken is based on a percentage of the victim's balance